Vaughn Branch Nature Preserve

 The City of Frankfort Commissioners voted to donate 34 acres of forest near the East West Connector to Woods and Waters Land Trust.
-Part of the original Carpenter Farm, the forest is on an undevelopable section of a commercial tract the city is selling.
+Part of the original Carpenter Farm, the forest is on an undevelopable section of a commercial tract the city was selling.
 WWLT thanks the City for its leadership in conservation!

 The forest is within a steep ravine and provides habitat that is scarce in this area.
 The diversity of trees, the stream with rocky ledges and lower slopes with thick banks of ferns make you forget you’re on the edge of a city.
 In the spring the wildflower diversity is especially gorgeous.